Aarhus University Seal

 Achim from Germany – Electrical Engineering

-Achim Klein-Hitpass is 27 years old and comes from near Münster in Germany.
-He is studying for an MSc in electrical engineering at Aarhus University (AU) and he lives in the heart of the new Aarhus Docklands district on the waterfront.
+Achim Klein-Hitpass is 31 years old and comes from near Münster in Germany.
+He is a graduate from MSc in Electrical Engineering at Aarhus University (AU) in Denmark and he lives in the heart of the new Aarhus Docklands district on the waterfront (Aarhus Ø).

 Why did you come to Denmark to study?